shpml/fundamentals/09_chapter/05_lesson.md

 }
 ```

 How many times will this loop run?
-What will the final value of `x` be when it finishes?
+What will the final value of `x` be when it is finished?

 * Here's another loop.
 This loop uses `y++`, which is a more common way of writing `y += 1`.